SnowballAntrobus/Cloth-Deprecated/README.md

-# MERN-for-Production
+# Cloth

-A template of sorts I made as a starting point for my MERN app projects.
-It's set up for Docker, MongoDB Atlas, and Digital Ocean.
-It also now includes authetication support using Firebase auth!
-The styling (currently minimal) is handled with tailwindcss.
-The state is handled with MobX.
+Cloth is a MERN app focused on the categorization and reccomendation of fashion.
+It is hosted on MongoDB Atlas and Digital Ocean.
+You can find it [here](cloth.gay).